 2. Bring awareness to the transgender community.
 Most people learn about transgender people from the media.
-What they learn isn’t always positive.
-Combat this by sharing articles that highlight good work being done to further representation for transgender people.
+What they discover isn't always positive.
+Combat this by sharing articles highlighting the good work being done to further the representation of transgender people.
 Make sure to fact-check the sources for news clips and media you quote.
 Similarly, try to share books, movies, and other media that portray transgender characters in a positive light.

 3. Shed light on issues that impact transgender and gender-nonconforming people.

-In 2021 there have been a record number of anti-transgender bills introduced in state legislatures around the country.
+In 2021, a record number of anti-transgender bills have been introduced in state legislatures nationwide.

 Many of these bills target trans youth.
 In Arkansas, lawmakers are trying to strip transgender youth of life-affirming healthcare.
 In Michigan, lawmakers are trying to prevent transgender athletes in high schools from participating in sports under their gender identity.
 South Carolina and Texas have both introduced anti-transgender medical care bills.

 Fight these bills when they crop up in the states you live in.
 Call, email, and write to your legislators.
 Share about the bills on social media.
 Talk about the harm they cause trans people.
-Follow the Human Rights Campaign who makes it easy to click and fill out forms to show your support.
+Follow the Human Rights Campaign, which makes it easy to click and fill out forms to show your support.

 4. Become educated.
 Learn what it means to be a good ally.
 Read books about and by transgender and gender-nonconforming people.
 Finally, if you are a person of faith, learn the difference between being welcoming and affirming.